Pikatsuto/centralarr/README.md

      make dev
      ```

-     This starts both the Flask backend (with hot-reload) and the Vue.js frontend in development mode (hot-reload).
+     This starts both the FastAPI backend (with hot-reload) and the Vue.js frontend in development mode (hot-reload).

 ---